 To provide time limited emotional support to some patients who present with a low to moderate risk but do not require formal psychological or medical treatment at this time, especially those who are socially isolated.

-Individuals with long term stable mental health conditions are identified by the CMHT, GP and the PCMHS Team, those who fall into clusters 7, 11 and 12 and have a diagnosis of Schizophrenia, Bipolar affective disorder, recurrent depression and chronic neurotic stress related and somatoform disorders for potential transfer.
+Individuals with long term stable mental health conditions are identified by the CMHT, GP and the PCMHS Team, those who fall into clusters 7, 11 and 12 and have a diagnosis of Schizophrenia, Bipolar Affective disorder, psychosis, recurrent depression and anxiety for potential transfer.

-The Primary Care Mental Health Specialists will provide recovery focused support to the individual which a step down from the CMHT.
+The Primary Care Mental Health Specialists will provide recovery focused support to the individual which is a ‘step down’ from the CMHT.
 We meet with people in their homes and in the community and focus on relapse management and prevention as well as support them with their functional recovery and accessing vocational opportunities.

 If an individual is at risk of destabilising we will initially provide more intensive follow up in Primary Care however if they are in need of management from the CMHT and in keeping with NICE guidelines then the Primary Care Mental Health Specialist Team will need to urgently refer the individual back to Secondary Mental Health Services.

-A referral letter or the PCMHS referral form is completed and sent with additional information to the following:
+For ‘step up’ referrals via the GP and other services a referral letter or the PCMHS referral form is completed and emailed with any additional relevant information to the following:

 Referrals can be emailed, please Click Here for the email address.

 We offer student practice placements for both Nursing and Occupational Therapy students in partnership with Canterbury Christ Church University.